feishikx/bizDesign1/README.md

-# React + Vite + Storybook
+# React + Vite + Storybook + Theme + I18n

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+A biz component template based on antd(V4), which provides bookstory demo with Vite、 HMR and some ESLint rules.

 Currently, two official plugins are available: